codeship/screencast-storyboards/blogposts/django-bitbucket-dotcloud.md

-Together, we're gonna deploy this application to Dotcloud using the Codeship.
+Together, we're gonna deploy this application to dotCloud using the Codeship.

 [![The Codeship Landing Page][screenshot-codefish-landingpage]][screenshot-codefish-landingpage]